Efren Reyes: Career

 Reyes won the 2005 International Pool Tour King of the Hill Eight-ball Shootout, winning $200,000, which was the largest first-place prize of any pool tournament at the time.
 In the final, he met Mike Sigel in a best-of-three sets match, winning 8–0 in the first set and 8–5 in the second.
 The following year, Reyes won the IPT World Open Eight-ball Championship over Rodney Morris 8–6, earning $500,000.
 However, due to IPT's financial problems, he has not been able to claim this sum.

 Reyes partnered with Francisco Bustamante to represent the Philippines at the inaugural World Cup of Pool.
 They reached the 2006 final, where they met Earl Strickland and Rodney Morris representing the United States.
 They won seven consecutive racks to win the final 13–5.
 He also won the 2009 event once again partnering Bustamante.
 The pair met the German team of Ralf Souquet and Thorsten Hohmann in the final and won 11–9.

-In 2019 Reyes was still actively competing in international professional pool.
+In 2019, Reyes was still actively competing in international professional pool.
 Overall, he is the most successful player at the Derby City Classic, having won the overall championship on six occasions.
 He has also won five bronze medals at the Southeast Asian Games and an eight-ball bronze medal at the 2002 Asian Games.
 Despite suggestions that his skill had declined by 2019, his games still attracted large crowds at the 2019 and 2021 Southeast Asian Games.

 Reyes continues to play professionally.
-In 2023, he once again participated in the Derby City Classic one-pocket tournament, held in Southern Indiana, placing third.
-He had won in 1999, 2004, 2005, 2006, 2007 and 2014.
+In 2023, he participated in the Derby City Classic one-pocket tournament, placing third.

 Media and persona

 Reyes is known for his highly creative play.
 Reyes is often called by his nickname "Bata", a Filipino word which means "kid" in English, given to him by close friends to distinguish him from an older Efren who also played pool.
 Reyes' ability to play led to his gaining the nickname "Magician".
-When Reyes first arrived in the United States, he took the name Cesar Morales as he knew that players had heard his name but not seen what he looked like and he wished to continue hustling.
+Wishing to continue hustling when he first arrived in the United States, Reyes took the name Cesar Morales as he knew other players had heard his name but did not know what he looked like.

 In 2003, Reyes was featured in the Filipino movie Pakners with actor Fernando Poe Jr., which was Poe's last film before his run for presidency and then death later in 2004.
 Reyes also appeared in the 2007 short film Nineball.
 In one episode of the TV series Magpakailanman, the story follows a young Efren "Bata" Reyes (portrayed by Anjo Yllana) in his early pool-playing days as he progresses from a money player to a tournament contender.

 Reyes lives in Angeles City, with his wife Susan and their three children.
 He considers balkline to be his favorite cue sport, and plays chess as a hobby.